Elspeth Tilley: Academic career

 Tilley earned a BA(Hons) in 1996 at the University of Queensland with a thesis called More than one and solo: subjectivity in contemporary Australian and Canadian monodrama, which she followed with a PhD in drama and literature in 2007.
 Her doctoral thesis, also at Queensland, was titled White vanishing: a settler Australian hegemonic textual strategy, 1789-2006.
 After this Tilley moved to Massey University, where she was promoted to full professor in 2023.

 Tilley's research covers theatre, performance, literature, media and public communication, examining ethics and social justice.
 She has published four books, including White Vanishing and Creative Activism: Research, Pedagogy and Practice.

-Tilley's plays have been published in Canada, New Zealand, the USA and the UK, produced around the world.
+Tilley's plays have been published in Canada, New Zealand, the US and the UK, produced around the world.
 Her plays have featured in a variety of festivals including the British Theatre Challenge, Short + Sweet, Pint Sized Plays NZ, Climate Change Theatre Action, Stage-It 2 and have been translated into French, Italian, and Belizean Creole.

 Awards and honours

 Tilley has won the British Theatre Challenge three times, in 2017, 2018 and 2019.
 Tilley was an official playwright for Climate Change Theatre Action in 2015, 2017, and 2019.
-She has also been awarded the Playwrights’ Association of New Zealand Outstanding Achievement Award (2018), three teaching excellence awards, a Peking University Research Fellowship and a Prime Minister’s Group Scholarship to Latin America.
+She has also been awarded the Playwrights’ Association of New Zealand Outstanding Achievement Award (2018), three teaching excellence awards, a Peking University Research Fellowship and a Prime Minister's Group Scholarship to Latin America.